DebCompBio/Eigenvector_based_bipartite_graphs/README.md

 # Eigenvector-based identification of bipartite subgraphs

-* The script BIPARTITE_SUBGRAPH_IDENTIFICATION returns the relative size of bipartition for a simple, connected, and undirected graph using:
+* The script BIPARTITE_SUBGRAPH_IDENTIFICATION returns the relative size of bipartition (the ratio between the number of edges in the bipartition to the total number of edges in the orginal graph) for a simple, connected, and undirected graph using:

    * A combinatorial method following Erdös bound